toyobam92/toyobam92/README.md

 - 👋 Hi there, I’m Toyosi!
 - 👀 I’m interested in Data Science, Analytics and Machine Learning
-- 🌱 I’m currently learning and developing my skillset in Deep Learning and Cloud Computing
+- 🌱 I’m currently learning and developing my skillset in Deep Learning, Cloud Computing and Model deployment
 - 📫 How to reach me ...

 <!---